Haitian Americans: Adjustment and communities

 The Mattapan section of Boston is considered the main center of Haitians in the city, though there are many other parts of the Boston area with significant numbers of Haitians.
-Growing Haitian communities have also formed in many other cities in the Northeast, like Providence, Philadelphia and North Jersey (Newark/Jersey City), as well as Orlando in Central Florida.
+Growing Haitian communities have also formed in many other cities in the Northeast, like Providence, Philadelphia, and North Jersey (Newark/Jersey City).
 In such centers, everyday conversations on the street may take place in Haitian Creole.
+Smaller and fast-growing Haitian populations are also growing in the metropolitan areas of D.C., Atlanta, Chicago, Houston, Dallas, Charlotte, and New Orleans.
 Second-generation Haitian Americans have begun to gain higher-paying occupations, such as doctors and lawyers, and achieve higher levels of education.
 Several Haitian Americans have become professional athletes, mostly in the National Football League.

 Significant Haitian populations are located in the U.S. territories of Puerto Rico and the U.S. Virgin Islands.
 In Puerto Rico, Haitians receive refugee asylum, similar to the Wet feet, dry feet policy for Cubans going to Florida.